-Visit downtown Northfield in the summer and you can enjoy fresh popcorn beside a bubbling fountain.
+Visit downtown Northfield, Minnesota in the summer and you can enjoy fresh popcorn beside a bubbling fountain.

 Northfield residents have access to plenty of good food.
 A farmers market is open three days a week from May to October.
 And there’s Just Food, a small but beautiful natural food co-op downtown that carries a full selection of organic foods, plus produce, dairy and meats from area farms.
 Behind the food store is the Northfield Community Mercantile, which carries organic gardening supplies, organic bedding and other eco-friendly items.

 Northfield residents frequent the Cannon River for recreation — canoeing, kayaking and fly fishing are local favorites.
-Hiking and cross-country skiing are popular in the Carleton arboretum and at two nearby parks, River Bend Nature Center and Nerstrand Big Woods State Park.
+Hiking and cross-country skiing are popular at Carleton College’s Cowling Arboretum and at two nearby parks, River Bend Nature Center and Nerstrand Big Woods State Park.
 Of course — this being Minnesota — there are plenty of places to ice skate and play hockey.

 Northfield’s major employers are the two colleges, with about 1,500 employees combined, followed by the Malt-O-Meal breakfast cereal factory, with about 800 employees.
 But Northfield is only 40 miles from Minneapolis and St. Paul, and is rapidly becoming a bedroom community for people who commute to the Twin Cities.